codyhxyz/teller-cli/README.md

 `teller-cli` is not a budgeting app.
 It is not a YNAB or Rocket Money replacement.
 It just prints transaction and balance data to the console.
 The design philosophy for this tool was inspired by Mario Zechner's pi: keep the system as minimal as possible, with an eye for making it modular and extensible.
 AI agents can use this to do awesome stuff.
 You can't imagine all of what users will want from it, so don't overbuild.
 Restraint enables users to extend your tool into their own bespoke software.

+## How you should use this
+Send this repo's link to your AI!
+Empower them with your transaction data so they can give you accurate financial advice.

-## Whyyy do I need this
+## Why you should use this
-You *could* just use the Teller API directly, I won't stop you.
-But this repo handles all of the following for you, making it an easy starting point for building your own personal financial advisor:
+You *could* just use the Teller API directly to fetch your bank data, I won't stop you.
+But this open-source repo handles all the following basics for you, making it much easier to set up your own personal financial advisor:
+### Fewer papercuts
  - credential/env setup in one place
  - mTLS handled
+ - safer error handling/redaction defaults
+### Quality-of-life features
- - account + balance + transaction fetching combined
+ - fetch account + balance + transactions in one call
  - date/window filtering
  - spending/income/net summaries
  - category/merchant rollups
- - markdown output for AI
+ - human & AI-readable markdown output
  - optional JSON for scripts
- - safer error handling/redaction defaults

 ## Getting Started